Your WorkCover insurance obligations

 - Pay your premium by the due date shown on your invoice.

-Meeting your obligations & managing your insurance
+Meeting your obligations and managing your insurance

 All employers registered for WorkCover insurance are provided with a user name and password to access Online Employer Services.
 Online Employer Services allows you to manage your insurance and meet your obligations online.